Inok/NuGet.Promoter/README.md

 # Install-Package System.Text.Json -Version [5.0.0,6)

 # Determines a set of packages to promote according to the list of versions and version ranges, ant promotes them.
-NuGet.Promoter.exe promote from-file packages.txt --destination '<TARGET-NUGET-FEED-URL>' --destination-api-key '<API-KEY>'
+promote-nuget promote from-file packages.txt --destination '<TARGET-NUGET-FEED-URL>' --destination-api-key '<API-KEY>'

 # Resolving matching packages for:
 # ├── System.IO (= 4.3.0)